 - A library of user-configurable styles

-- Math/Science translation for UEB, Nemeth in UEB, Nemeth, and French Braille.
+- Math and technical translation for UEB, Nemeth in UEB, Nemeth, French Braille, and several other languages.

-- Intermediate levels (between grade 1 and 2) for American and British braille
+- Intermediate contraction levels (between grade 1 and 2) for English UEB

 - Duxbury DBT can include tactile graphics files to produce mixed text-and-graphics documents.

-- The current translation table menu includes over 140 different languages plus variations, including contracted braille for almost all of the places where contracted braille is customarily used.
+- The current translation table menu includes over 170 different languages plus variations, including contracted braille for almost all of the regions of the world where contracted braille is customarily used.

-- DBT allows languages other than the principal language to be embedded in the same file and treated as appropriate for the context.
-(Contact us if you have questions about a specific language.)
+- DBT allows languages other than the principal language to be embedded in the same file and treated appropriately for the context.
 Now braille for foreign-language texts and language teaching texts is a snap.

 - Bidirectional (print-to-braille and braille-to-print) translation for most languages.

-- Advanced language students use specialized features of DBT, such as support for IPA notation, and support for ancient languages to enhance their language studies.
+- Advanced language students use specialized features of DBT, such as support for IPA (International Phonetic Alphabet) notation, and support for ancient languages to enhance their language studies.

-- American textbook layout according to Braille Authority of North America (BANA) standards
+- American textbook layout that follows the Braille Authority of North America (BANA) standards.

 - Built-in interline printing (see sample above) to have ink-braille and print together.
 This makes an easy proofing and teaching tool.
 Great for the braille-impaired too!

-- The first page of an embossing job may be a "banner" page for job identification by personnel who don't read braille.
+- Optional "banner" page for job identification by personnel who don't read braille.

 - Unlimited technical support by telephone, email, fax, etc.

-- An Internet user forum to communicate with other Duxbury users
+- An active internet user forum to communicate with other Duxbury users

 - All backed by a 90-day satisfaction guarantee!